rust-lang/book/second-edition/src/ch01-00-getting-started.md

 # Getting Started

-Let’s get your Rust journey started!
+Let’s start your Rust journey!
 In this chapter, we’ll discuss:

-- Installing Rust on Linux, Mac, or Windows
+* Installing Rust on Linux, macOS, and Windows
-- Writing a program that prints “Hello, world!”
+* Writing a program that prints “Hello, world!”
-- Using `cargo`, Rust’s package manager and build system
+* Using `cargo`, Rust’s package manager and build system